The Stock Market and the 2020 Election

 This is a question that I am getting more frequent as we near the 2020 Presidential election.
 I am not going to be getting into politics and discussing which candidate will be better for the country or the economy.
 What I will be discussing during this post is the history of Presidential elections and how they have affected the stock market both in the year of the election and subsequent years.

 It’s hard to speak about Presidential elections without being political because the election is a political process.
 Still, the stock market is an amazing machine that does not necessarily care about elections’ outcomes.
 The data shows that despite which political party wins the election and holds office for the next 4 to 8 years, the market is extremely resilient at growing shareholder value.

 Since 1928 the S&P 500 has averaged 11.3% growth during Presidential election years and 9.9% in the year after the election.
 We also see that volatility in the market has historically decreased during the 200 days surrounding the election.1Now, this does not mean that every election year the market goes up, but what it does show is that there is not a correlation between presidential candidates and the stock market.
-In fact, since 1928 there have been only 4 presidential elections years where the S&P 500 went down: 1932, 1940, 2000, 2008.
+Since 1928, there have been only 4 presidential election years where the S&P 500 went down: 1932, 1940, 2000, 2008.

 In 1940, World War II was raging in Europe, and the United States was inching closer and closer to its involvement in the war.
 The S&P 500 declined in 1940 by -15.29% and another -17.86% in 1941.3 This could have been because FDR had just been elected to his 3rd term as President, but there were much bigger things happening throughout the world at that time.